 By now, I'm sure most of us have seen the last decade's craze of growing tomato plants by hanging them rather than plunking them in the garden proper.
-This growing method has a number of benefits and you might be wondering if other plants can be grown upside down.
+This growing method has a number of benefits, and you might be wondering if other plants can be grown upside down.
 For example, can you grow an eggplant upside down?

 Can You Grow an Eggplant Upside Down?

 Yes, vertical gardening with eggplants is indeed a possibility.
-The benefit to eggplant, or any veggie, is that it keeps the plant and resulting fruit off the ground and away from any pests that might want a snack, and lowers the chances of soil-borne diseases.
+The benefit to eggplant, or any veggie, is that it keeps the plant and resulting fruit off the ground and away from any pests that might want a snack and lowers the chances of soil-borne diseases.
 Hanging eggplants may result in a more robust plant, hence more plentiful fruit.
 Upside down eggplant growing is also a boon to the gardener lacking in space.

-How to Create an Upside Down Eggplant Garden
+How to Create an Upside-Down Eggplant Garden